wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 ## A Better Algorithm

-An algorithm that makes data possible to be inconsistent doesn't necessary makes it a bad algorithm.
-It maybe faster than stronger consistent algorithms and some application is fine with stale data.
+An algorithm that makes data possible to be inconsistent doesn't necessarily make it a bad algorithm.
+It may be faster than stronger consistent algorithms and some application is fine with stale data.
 It all depends on the use case.
-What makes it a bad algorithm is people use it without truly understand it.
+What makes it a bad algorithm is people use it without truly understanding it.

 In this section, I'll introduce an algorithm with better consistency.
 It's introduced by the paper [Scaling Memcache at Facebook](https://pdos.csail.mit.edu/6.824/papers/memcache-fb.pdf).
 In this algorithm, if there is a cache miss during read, the cache server will return a lease token to client.
 A newer token or the invalidate of the cache will make previous token invalidate.
 The client can only write cache if it has a valid token.